 Why did my car stop charging?

 In the majority of cases although not all, the car will stop charging due to one of the above-mentioned warning messages.
 Usually automatically forcing the car to stop charging.

 The most common warning messages are the ‘Ongoing Checks’ & ‘BCI’ (Battery Charge Impossible warning), the ‘BCI’ warning is also often called the ‘RNOD’ (Red Nose of Death) on online forums.
-These warning messages have a habit of sounding more serious than they are, rest assured, on the most part they are easily resolved.
+These warning messages have a habit of sounding more serious than they are.
+Rest assured, for the most part, they are easily resolved.